 The dental school here does send us out on lots of rotations to different clinics where we start learning to give injections or working with patients or children.
 We did some observing as well.

-What is my third year of dental school like?
+What is my third and fourth year of dental school like?

 Third year of dental school is when you spend most of your time in clinic.
 At the San Antonio dental school we are given our own personal patient pool.
 We do everything for these patients, just like in private practice.
 If something is complicated beyond our skill level we refer to a specialist.